SteelCompendium/data-rules-md-dse/Abilities/Troubadour/1st-Level Features/Ballad of the Beast.md

   scc:
     - mcdm.heroes.v1:feature.ability.troubadour.1st-level-feature:ballad-of-the-beast
   scdc:
-    - 1.1.1:13.2.3.1:22
+    - 1.1.1:11.2.3.1:22
   source: mcdm.heroes.v1
   subclass: Virtuoso
   target: Self and each ally in the area
   type: feature/ability/troubadour/1st-level-feature
 effects:
-  - effect: While this performance is active, each target who starts their turn in the area gains 1 surge.
+  - name: Effect
-    name: Effect
+    effect: While this performance is active, each target who starts their turn in the area gains 1 surge.
 ```